Harrish Ingraham

-Harrish Ingraham (1881– ?), was a British film director, screenwriter and actor during the era of silent movies.
+Harrish Ingraham (1881 – ?), was a British film director, screenwriter and actor during the era of silent movies.

 Life

 Ingraham was born in London in 1881.
 He was educated at Bedford Modern School and the University of London.
 After the University of London he began his career as a school teacher.

-Ingraham emigrated to the US in 1902 in stock with Forepaugh Company in Cincinnati, Ohio.
+Ingraham emigrated to the United States in 1902 in stock with Forepaugh Company in Cincinnati, Ohio.
 He later entered the Dominion stock company in Ottawa, Canada and was a lead with Adelaide Thurston.
 He had two years with Pathé and as leading man and director for the Whitman Feature Company.
 He joined David Horsley in June 1916 ("The Painted Lie", "Unlucky Jim", "The Morals of Men", "The Single Code", "The Eye of Envy", "Heirs of Hate").